desihub/specsim/docs/output.rst

 The initial ``wavelength``
 column has shape (nwlen_out) and the remaining columns all have shape (nwlen_out, nfibers).

+These tables can require a lot of memory so, if they are not needed, initialize your :class:`specsim.simulator.Simulator` using the option ``camera_output = False`` to save space and speed up simulations.

 +----------------------------+------------------------------------------------+
 | Column Name                | Description                                    |